hcorion/chipzsh/README.md

 ## chipzsh

-A chip-8 emulator written in Bash
+A chip-8 emulator written in Zsh

 This script was developed in Zsh, and doesn't work with other shells like sh or bash.